 Name of School

-Date Last Enrolled At Least Half Time
+Date Last Enrolled At Least Half Time (mm-dd-yyyy)

 Page 1 of 6

-Borrower Name Borrower SSN SECTION 3: BORROWER CERTIFICATIONS AND AUTHORIZATIONS
+Borrower Name Borrower SSN SECTION 3: BORROWER CERTIFICATIONS AND AUTHORIZATION

 • I certify that: (1) The information I have provided on this form is true and correct.
 (2) I will provide additional documentation to my loan holder, as required, to support my deferment status.
 (3) I will notify my loan holder immediately when the conditions that qualified me for the deferment ends.
 (4) I have read, understand, and meet the eligibility requirements and terms and conditions of the deferment(s) for which I have applied, as explained in Sections 2, 4, 6, and 7.

-• I authorize the loan holder to which I submit this request (and its agents or contractors) to contact me regarding my request or my loan(s), including repayment of my loan(s), at the number that I provide on this form or any future number that I provide for my cellular telephone or other wireless device using automated telephone dialing equipment or artificial or prerecorded voice or text messages.
+• I authorize the entity to which I submit this request and its agents to contact me regarding my request or my loan(s) at any cellular telephone number that I provide now or in the future using automated telephone dialing equipment or artificial or prerecorded voice or text messages.

 Borrower's Signature (or Representative's for Military Service Deferments only)